n0obcoder/fun-with-python/simple_docker_compose/README.md

 ## Simple docker-compose

-This is a very simple example of how docker-compose can be used to run different services.
+This is a very simple example of how <strong>docker-compose</strong> can be used with <strong>docker</strong> to run different services.

 ### Requirements
 * docker         (apt-get install docker)